corsairmarks/penal_colony_enhanced/mod/README.md

 The Penal Colony planet designation has been altered to +1 Criminal job per 10 Pops - some of the convicts in the planet-wide prison system manage to escape supervision.
 To compensate, Penal Colonies gain bonus stability that scales compared to how _unhappy_ Inmate Pops are.

 The Penal Colony planet modifier (added when you enact the Create Penal Colony decision) has been slightly altered as well - it grants +100% habitability (just like Resort Worlds) and +33% Pop Growth from immigration, but now also imposes a flat -50% to overall Pop Growth.
+Your other planets also receive a small amount of flat crime reduction (-5) in addition to the existing -25% crime bonus.

 To keep your Penal Colony running smoothly, this mod also creates a new capitol building complete with recolored icons.
 Some Administrator jobs are replaced with the new Warden job that produces unity and stability, but also decreases the happiness of Inmate-stratum Pops.
 Countries with other Administrator-substitution civics end up replacing all of the Administrator jobs with a split of Wardens and their special ruler jobs.
 If your empire uses Battle Thralls, they can also serve as Wardens.

+Finally, you can use your inmates to your military advantage.
+Penal colonies are automatically defended by Penal Conscript Garrisons instead of standard Defense Armies, and you can conscript (train) more to serve in assault Penal Conscript Legions.
+Penal Conscripts (both types) have double the health of their corresponding standard army types, but deal increased collateral damage and have lower moral.
+Penal Conscript Legions are limited to one per Pop with the Inmate stratum (the maximum count updates monthly).

 ## Localisation